trienbanghuynh/SlackBot/README.md

   Run on: `main.py`

-On Slack Workspace, type `@TaskBuddy` to view all available commands!
+In your Slack App, type `@TaskBuddy` to view all available commands!